shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 ## Overview

-Imagine you want to call a PHP script from the Twig template during the theme development to retrieve data from the database or to check whether a category is within the current path.
+Imagine you want to call a PHP script from the Twig template during the theme development to create a MD5-Hash for example.
 For these cases we can create our own twig functions.

-In our example we will pass a category ID to the Twig Function and return the category object.
+In our example we will pass a string to the Twig Function and return a MD5-Hash.

+{% hint style="info" %}It is not recommended to use twig functions in order to retrieve data from the database.
+In these cases a DataResolver could come in handy.{% endhint %}

 ## Prerequisites